nxquang-al/wowai-license-plate/README.md

     }
 }
 ```
-Note that *img_output* is a base64 string encode for the final image as below:
+Note that *image_output* is a base64 string encode for the final image as below:
 ![licenseplate1_output](https://user-images.githubusercontent.com/79528257/200648494-271f1d53-7181-43f3-a6ea-1a6796870163.png)